flatironinstitute/sciware/26_DataFormats/main.md

   - Getting *the right* data to/from memory
   - Persisting and duplicating data
   - Data sharing/moving between systems

+### What is a file format?

+- *Not* the file extension (e.g. `.txt`)
+- Particular choice of rules for:
+  - *What* data to store,
+  - How to represent it in bits
+  - How to organize it on disk
+- Allowing conversion
+  - in either direction
+  - consistently and repeatably

 ## Metadata and context